codesnippetspro/code-snippets/readme.txt

 == Changelog ==

+= 3.6.0 (07 Nov 2023) =
+* Updated minimum PHP requirement to 7.4.

+* Added: Ability to authenticate with Code Snippets Cloud using OAuth.
+(PRO)
+* Added: Integration with GPT AI for generating snippets.
+(PRO)
+* Added: Ability to generate line-by-line descriptions of snippet code with GPT AI.
+(PRO)
+* Added: Ability to generate tags and description text from existing snippet code with GPT AI.
+(PRO)

+* Improved: Ensure that the URL of the edit snippet page changes when adding a new snippet.
+* Improved: Snippet tags will automatically be added when focus is lost on the tags field.
+* Improved: Added debug settings menu for manually performing problem-solving actions.
+* Fixed: Moved active status border on edit name field to left-hand side.
+* Added: Filter to disable scroll-into-view functionality for edit page notices.
+* Fixed: New notices will not scroll if already at top of page.
+* Fixed: Potential CSRF vulnerability allowing an authenticated user to reset settings.

 = 3.5.1 (15 Sep 2023) =
 * Fixed: Undefined array key error when accessing plugin settings page.
 (PRO)
 * Fixed: Issue registering API endpoints affecting edit post screen.
 (PRO)